wp-plugins/author-hreview/readme.txt

 Tested up to: 4.1.1
 Stable tag: 0.0.9.5

-Add Google Rich Snippets for reviews based on schema.org for a better WordPress SEO, customize search results with rating stars for more traffic and conversion.
+Add Google Rich Snippets for reviews and rating based on schema.org for a better WordPress SEO, more search traffic and conversion.

 == Description ==
 Add hReview and AggregateRating support based on schema.org, which help you increase search traffic by making SERP results more eye-catching.
 This plugin supports only the editorial ratings submission (editor/author rating), this means customers and site visitors are not involved in the rating or review process, this means rating reflects only the author's opinion.
 This plugin is written by [Hesham Zebida](http://zebida.com/).